 On our way back we revisited Shark and Yolanda but this time we started at Anemone City and Jackfish alley.

-The Wrecks and Reefs itinerary is a great way to dive the Northern Red Sea regardless of the time of the year, while summer brings the big schools of fish to Ras Mohammed, the winter months can offer spectacular visibility.
+The Wrecks and Reefs itinerary is a great way to dive the Northern Red Sea regardless of the time of the year.
+While summer brings the big schools of fish to Ras Mohammed, the winter months can offer spectacular visibility.
 If you are new to liveaboards or a seasoned diver, This itinerary is excellent offering everything you want from a dive holiday.
+ANd sailing from Sharm makes it even better.

 Whirlwind is the perfect platform to dive the northern Red Sea.
 She is a great liveaboard with loads of space for everyone onboard.
 A very spacious dive deck and very social saloon and dining areas.
 She’s been sailing the region for more than 15 years and her crew has been on board for most of that time working together as a brilliant friendly machine, always smiling and willing to help.
 All under the vigilant eye of Mohammed, one of the most experienced captains in the Red Sea.